rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 rejoicing in his inhabited world and delighting in the children of man. ^0831

-And now, O sons, listen to me: blessed are those who keep my ways. ^0832
+"And now, O sons, listen to me: blessed are those who keep my ways. ^0832

 Hear instruction and be wise, and do not neglect it. ^0833

 Blessed is the one who listens to me, watching daily at my gates, waiting beside my doors. ^0834

-For whoever finds me finds life and obtains favor from the Lord, ^0835
+For whoever finds me finds life and obtains favor from the LORD, ^0835

-but he who fails to find me injures himself; all who hate me love death. ^0836
+but he who fails to find me injures himself; all who hate me love death." ^0836

 Wisdom has built her house; she has hewn her seven pillars. ^0901